AlpacaTravel/react-map-gl-alt/README.md

 * bearingSnap (default 7)
 * mapClasses (default [])

+There are also some enhanced behaviours to assist.

+* worldCopyJumpDisabled (default true)
+* trackResizeContainerDisabled (default true)

 ## The Map Facade

 To reduce the state managed outside of this component, the component offers a